 Background

 Substance use can affect health and multiple social dimensions, including criminal behaviours and the likelihood of contacting the justice system.
 SUT is one possible intervention to reduce the risk of committing crimes and having contact with the justice system.
-Outcome evaluation of SUT is relevant due it helps to improve the quality of care, enhance crime prevention, and inform policymaking on interventions that are effective (WHO, 2000).
+Outcome evaluation of SUT is relevant due it helps to improve the quality of care, enhances crime prevention, and informs policymaking on effective interventions (WHO, 2000).
 Consistent findings on outcomes of SUT concur that reducing substance abuse through effective treatment leads to a reduction in criminal activity (Prendergast et al. 2002; Wilson, Mitchell, and MacKenzie 2006).

-However, most of the prior evidence comes from the United States, Canada, the United Kingdom, Australia, and western Europe (Obot, 2016; Klingemann, 2020), and results from the Latin American context are largely unknown.
+However, most of the prior evidence comes from developed countries and regions (e.g., United States, Australia, and western Europe) (Obot, 2016; Klingemann, 2020), and results from the Latin American context are largely unknown.
 Using results from other regions, particularly from high-income countries, can be misleading because the context, populations, and specific nature of substance use disorders are different, along with the fact that such SUT are designed to the country-specific epidemiologic context (e.g., harm reduction or emphasis in detoxification, etc.) (Castro et al., 2021; Rawson et al., 2015).
+While the Latin-American population seems to be less affected by the use of heroin (Pacururu-Castillo, Ordoñez-Mancheno, Hernández-Cruz, Alarcón, 2019), alcohol and noninjected drug use (e.g., cocaine paste-base) are more prevalent (Hidalgo-Carmona, Santis-Barros, Rodrízuez-Tobar, Hayden-Canobra, Anselmo-Montequín, 2008; Olivari et al, 2021).

-Moreover, the international research usually assesses structured intervention approaches (i.e. cognitive behavioural therapy, multi-systemic therapy) that are differentiated according to specific substances (i.e. cocaine, heroin), however, it may not be the case of SUT provision in other contexts, such as Chile.
+Moreover, the international research usually assesses structured intervention approaches (i.e., cognitive behavioral, multi-systemic) that are differentiated according to specific substances (i.e., cocaine, heroin); however, it may not be the case of SUT provision in other contexts, such as Chile.